 - Visit homeless shelters, particularly family shelters.
-While many homeless people struggle with substance abuse and mental health problems, many others – particularly families – are more affected by loss of jobs and lack of social connections.
+While many homeless people struggle with substance use and mental health problems, many others – particularly families – are more affected by loss of jobs and lack of social connections.
 Not only can they help the effort, but participation may help them establish connections as well.

 - Contact probation officers.
 Many of those on probation may have to perform community service, and could serve as volunteers on beautification projects.
 As with people who are homeless, their participation can help them regain their connections in the community.

 - Work with schools, Scouts, clubs, gangs, etc. to get youth involved.